William L. Walsh: Lieutenant Governor of Alberta

-Upon the advice of Prime Minister of Canada R. B. Bennett, William L. Walsh was appointed to Lieutenant Governor of Alberta by Governor General of Canada Vere Ponsonby, 9th Earl of Bessborough on April 24, 1931.
+Upon the advice of Prime Minister Bennett, William L. Walsh was appointed Lieutenant Governor of Alberta by Governor General of Canada Vere Ponsonby, 9th Earl of Bessborough on April 24, 1931.
 He was sworn in on May 5 of the same year.
 His term in office of lieutenant governor was associated with the John Brownlee sex scandal, when Premier John Brownlee was accused of seducing Vivian MacMillan, a family friend and secretary of Brownlee.
 Although awarded a legal victory on July 2, 1934, Brownlee resigned from the post a week later.
 The United Farmers of Alberta caucus selected Richard Gavin Reid as their new leader, and, at Reid's request, Walsh delayed his acceptance of Brownlee's resignation to allow Reid to form a cabinet.

 Most of Walsh's everyday duties as lieutenant governor consisted of attending official functions and supporting charitable causes.
-He also gave many speeches and addresses, including one at the June 7, 1931 unveiling of the Lethbridge War Memorial, and a radio address as Chief Scout of Alberta to assist Boy Scouts with fundraising efforts.
+He also gave many speeches and addresses, including one at the June 7, 1931, unveiling of the Lethbridge War Memorial, and a radio address as Chief Scout of Alberta to assist Boy Scouts with fundraising efforts.
 Walsh's term as lieutenant governor was extended twice, initially for four months, and subsequently for another month.
 He served until his successor, a good friend of his from his days in the Yukon, Philip Primrose was sworn in on October 1, 1936.
 Sworn in at the age of 74, Walsh is the third oldest person sworn into the office of Lieutenant Governor of Alberta.